Bianca-Slavov/recipe-website/README.md

 ## Usage of the website

-- Search on ingredients or recipes in the search bar then hit enter
+- Search by ingredients or recipes in the search bar then hit enter
 - Click on the button of a specific recipe to see the specifications (ingredients, preparation, video) of that meal

+## Architectural decisions

+- Used React as a Framework as I had some experience with it and I really like React because of the component structure
+- Created different components to have a clear overview of the code.
+My "rule" is to have a max of 50 to 70 lines per component
+- Added Bootstrap but haven't used it (yet)